iotaledger/goshimmer/docs/implementation_design/object_storage.md

         }
     message := cachedMessage.Unwrap()
     ```
-- `Consume` will be useful when we want to apply function on the cached object. `Consume` unwraps the `CachedObject` and passes a type-casted version to the consumer function.
+- `Consume` will be useful when we want to apply a function on the cached object. `Consume` unwraps the `CachedObject` and passes a type-casted version to the consumer function.
-  Right after the object is consumed and when callback is finished, the object is released.
+  Right after the object is consumed and when the callback is finished, the object is released.

     ```Go
     cachedMessage.Consume(func(message *tangle.Message) {